Csengupta1101/Fifa21-Player-Analysis/README.md

 ## Workflow

-The Competition solution workflow goes through seven stages described in the Data Science Solutions book.
+The Competition solution workflow goes through seven stages described in the Data Science Solution book.

 1. Question or problem definition.
 2. Acquire training and testing data.